samurwin/samurwin/README.md

 I am currently working as a freelance web designer and developer, and working on side projects to build my skills in full-stack web development. 💪

-## I am open to new work!
+## 🔍 I am open to new work!

-As a web developer leveraging experience in graphic and web design, I am currently seeking a job position as a web development.
+As a web developer leveraging experience in graphic and web design, I am currently seeking a job position as a web developer.

 ## 🌟 What's New with Me